-There is no question that High Definition television is better.
+There is no question that High Definition television is better quality.
 It has higher resolutions and additional pixels which allow for an increased level of detail that is simply not possible on Standard Definition televisions and signals.

-This technology does come with certain downsides, as it can be more expensive and consume additional data.
+However, when it comes to selecting between SD and HD, it ultimately depends on the individual’s preference and the intended use.
+This technology does come with certain downsides, however, as it can be more expensive and consume additional data.
 As such, some individuals may find that there are moments where it is not worth the relatively significant cost that is associated with High Definition and select a Standard Definition program instead.

 SD may work well for some situations such as video conferencing or on low-resolution screens like mobile devices.
 However, HD provides a higher quality and better visual experience, especially on larger screen devices such as TVs or projectors.
 Even though HD requires more expensive equipment and higher bandwidth, the superior picture quality and viewing experience can make it worth the investment.